Tsingy de Bemaraha National Park: Geology

 The Tsingys are karstic plateaus in which groundwater has undercut the elevated uplands, and has gouged caverns and fissures into the limestone.
 In several regions on western Madagascar, centering on the park and adjacent Nature Reserve, the superposition of vertical and horizontal erosion patterns has created dramatic "forests" of limestone needles.

-The word tsingy is indigenous to the Malagasy language as a description of the karst badlands of Madagascar.
+Tsingy is a Malagasy word describing the karst badlands of Madagascar.
 The word can be translated into English as where one cannot walk barefoot.

 Biology

 The unusual geomorphology of the Tsingy de Bemaraha World Heritage Site, which encompasses both the National Park and the adjacent Strict Nature Reserve, means that the Site is home to an exceptionally large number of endemic species of plants and animals that are found only within extremely small niches within the tsingys.
 For example, the summit, slope, and base of a tsingy's limestone needle form different ecosystems with different species clinging to their exceptionally steep slopes.